-You’ll also have several restaurants, bars and shops full of local crafts nearby.
-To enjoy the water, you can participate in numerous sports like parasailing and jet skiing.
-For families, there are child-friendly facilities nearby.
+There are also several restaurants, bars and shops full of local crafts nearby.
+To enjoy the water, participate in numerous sports like parasailing and jet skiing.
+For families, there are child-friendly activities.

 And as an added bonus, the Peñon de San Jorge fort is visible from the beach.

 Another beach that is perfect for travelers who like to enjoy the sand in comfort, Isla Verde Beach is dotted with restaurants, shops and bars.
 It is located in Carolina, a suburb of San Juan, which makes it easy to get to but also guarantees a smaller crowd.

 This beach is known for its calm waves and clear water.
 That's why it's a preferred option for families traveling with children.
 You can rent jet skis or banana boats to have fun in the water.